-The mother son relationship is different from anything else.
+The mother-son relationship is different from anything else.
 It should not be surprising that boys have a special bond with their moms.
 Moms are the ones who mend boo-boos, and tend to sick little boys with chicken soup and snuggles.
 Moms are there to lend an ear when a friend is being mean or when things are just hard.
-So why not have some special mother son activities that just the two of you do together?
-Next time you are looking for a something to do with your little (or big) boy, here are 10 activities to grow your mother son relationship.
+So why not have some special mother-son activities that just the two of you do together?
+Next time you are looking for something to do with your little (or big) boy, here are 10 activities to grow your mother-son relationship.

 10 Fun Mother Son Activities

 There are so many classes that would make fun of mother-son activities.
 Try an exercise class through a local fitness studio, YMCA, or your town’s parks and recreation department.
 Some yoga studios have yoga classes especially for parents and kids to take together.
 Or think about giving Zumba a try.
 There are classes like Zumba Kids that you could dance your way through – or maybe make fools of yourselves –

 Sign up for an art class.
 Most step-by-step painting studios have family sessions.
 An instructor walks you through each step of the painting as you go, so you do not have to be especially artistic to create a beautiful painting.
 Afterwards, you have a special reminder of your activity that you can take home.

 Take a cooking class.
 Many local cooking supply stores offer cooking classes geared towards families and children.
 Spend time with your son while making something delicious – that sounds like a win-win situation!